 Other Mistakes in the K-1 Visa Process

-Of course, it should go without saying that the misrepresentation of facts will result in a visa denial.
+Of course, it should go without saying that misrepresentation of facts will likely result in a visa denial.
 Being truthful throughout the K-1 visa process is important.
 Even if immigration officials don’t initially catch a lie, it can haunt the applicant later.
 For example, at the time of applying for a green card, USCIS officers may review previous visa cases.
 They will deny the green card if new information makes it apparent that a visa was fraudulently obtained previously.
-If at any point you feel as though a truthful answer on a visa application make be problematic, contact an immigration lawyer for guidance.
+If at any point you feel as though a truthful answer on a visa application may be problematic, contact an immigration lawyer for guidance.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the K-1 Fiancé Visa Petition (Form I-129F), Application to Adjust Status (Form I-485), and several other immigration services.